slarmoo/.github/profile/webServices/webSocket/chat.md

 ### Chat component

-The Chat component introduces a state variable for the user's name and injects three sub-components, Name, Message, and Conversation.
-The `Name` component allows the user to specify what name they want to associate with their messages.
-The `Message` component allows the user to create and send a message.
-The `Conversation` component displays the chat messages.
+The `Chat` component introduces a state variable for the user's name and injects three sub-components: `Name`, `Message`, and `Conversation`.
+The **Name** component allows the user to specify what name they want to associate with their messages.
+The **Message** component allows the user to create and send a message.
+The **Conversation** component displays the chat messages.
+Using component properties we can share the ability access the access the name and webSocket communication object.

 ```jsx
 function Chat({ webSocket }) {